ISARICResearch/Research-Analyses/Mpox-South-Kivu-2024/README.md

 After this, you should be able to run an ISARIC VERTEX dashboard (at the time of writing, the commit is [0a41749](https://github.com/ISARICResearch/VERTEX/tree/0a417492c342475836c83a8009677edb7f81d85f)), which will take the files saved and create the figures.

 Package requirements are listed in `requirements.txt`, please ensure these are installed first.
+Alternatively you can use the requirements from VERTEX.

 Add a link to the paper once here once published.